mattneary/Tarpits-Abstraction/chapters/Interpret.md

 ```

 ###From Imperative to Functional
-From the above final implementation of our program we can derive a functional
+From the final implementation of our program in the previous section we can
-version.
-The differences will be based on the following principles of functional
+derive a functional version.
+The differences will be based on the following
-programming:
+principles of functional programming:

 - Values shall not be mutated.
 - Control-flow shall not be explicit.